davidbody/iowaruby.github.io/_meetings/2016/06/index.md

 ### Food Sponsor
 Thanks to [Merchants Bonding](http://www.merchantsbonding.com/) for providing food for this meeting.

-Note: this is lunch, and we would appreciate and RSVP to get the food count as well as any dietary limitations you may have.
+Note: this is lunch, and we would appreciate an RSVP to get the food count as well as any dietary limitations you may have.

 ### Meeting Location
 {% include merchants2_location.html %}